Apemb/blog/_posts/2019-01-18-tips-for-rust-beginners.md

 They own their data, can grow, and as such are far easier to work with.
 And they have many many [handy methods](https://doc.rust-lang.org/std/vec/struct.Vec.html).

-Do I really need to expand ?
+Do I really need to expand?

 ### Don't return an Iterator, a Vec is easier